-COOK VEGGIES: add 1 tablespoon olive oil to a large cast iron skillet and place over medium high heat.
+COOK VEGGIES: Add 1 tablespoon olive oil to a large cast iron skillet and place over medium high heat.
 Add in the onion, garlic, carrot, and bell pepper.
 Sauté for 5-7 minutes or until liquid from the veggies has evaporated.
-Add in the mushrooms and sauté for another 2-3 minutes or until all veggies are mostly tender.
+Add in the mushrooms and saute for another 2-3 minutes or until all veggies are mostly tender.
 Press veggies to the edges of the skillet and add 1 pound ground turkey in the center of the pan.
 Crumble the meat into small pieces and cook until no longer pink (but not cooked through all the way), about 5-8 minutes.
 As you crumble the meat, incorporate the veggies into the meat.
-Season with salt and pepper to taste; I add 1/2 teaspoon salt and 1/4 teaspoon pepper.
+Season with salt and pepper to taste.

-SAUCE: either whisk this sauce separately in a different bowl or just add it right into the skillet 🙂 Add the 1/2 cup ketchup, 1 (8 ounce) can tomato sauce, 1 tablespoon Worcestershire sauce, 1 tablespoon red wine vinegar, 1 tablespoon brown sugar (Note 1), 1 teaspoon yellow mustard, 2 teaspoons beef bouillon powder, and 1/4 cup BBQ sauce.
+SAUCE: Whisk this sauce separately in a different bowl or just add it right into the skillet.
+Add the 1/2 cup ketchup, 1 (8 ounce) can tomato sauce, 1 tablespoon Worcestershire sauce, 1 tablespoon red wine vinegar, 1 tablespoon brown sugar (Note 1), 1 teaspoon yellow mustard, 2 teaspoons beef bouillon powder, and 1/4 cup BBQ sauce.
 Stir well and then simmer the meat until fully cooked through and sauce has thickened, about another 3-5 minutes.

-Note 1: depending on the BBQ sauce you use and the ketchup (some are sweeter than others!) you may want more or less brown sugar; add to personal preference.
+Note 1: Depending on the BBQ sauce and ketchup you use (some are sweeter than others) you may want more or less brown sugar; add to personal preference.